MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/catalog-ingest/03-catalog-data-enricher.md

 - orchestrates attribute enrichment for catalog items
 - attempts attribute resolution via built-in scripts before delegating to AI
-- creates `enrichment_job` records for unresolved attributes and monitors their status via the state machine
+- publishes `ai.job.requested` to Kafka for unresolved attributes and consumes results from `catalog-enricher.attribute-result`
-- does not call AI Orchestrator directly — all coordination happens through the `enrichment_job` table
+- does not call AI services directly — all coordination is via Kafka;
+  no shared tables exist between the catalog pipeline and the AI domain
 - validates and evaluates candidate values from AI
 - updates the canonical working snapshot of the item
 - records execution attempts and decision outcomes